AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Our voice service connection is set up and we are handling completion and cancellation.
 Now we can handle the particular case of the NearbySights command.

-    We've added a SightsHelper to the Services directory in the SightsToSee.Library project to assist with locating nearby sights.
+    We've added a **SightsHelper** to the **Services** directory in the **SightsToSee.Library** project to assist with locating nearby sights.
 Let's take a look at the helper.

     What this helper does:

     - Finds the shortest route from the current location to a sight based on walking distance or driving distance

-    - Privides tasks that iterate through the Sights in the trip to find the closest Sight or Sights
+    - Provides tasks that iterate through the Sights in the trip to find the closest Sight or Sights

 1. Expand the **M2_GetNearest** snippet after the **Run()** method.